 She married James Stephens (who died 18 Feb 1964) and joined the enormous Stephens clan.
 James’ sister was Nora Stephens (1889-1965), who married into the Hession family and emigrated to Chicago (see note under Margaret Dunne Hession).

 Mary and James had nine children.
 Five of them established themselves on the home turf: Noreen [Divilly], Martin, Philomena [Kelly], Ellen [McLoughlin], and Gretta [Stephens].
-Two sons, Mike and Jack, emigrated to Chicago, with the help of Aunt Nora.
-Two daughters, Vera [Whelan] and Mary [Barry] had their passage to St. Louis, Missouri, sponsored by Mrs. Minnie Johnson, who had previously employed their Aunts Katie and Maggie.
-(They repaid the price of their voyage through their domestic work at Mrs. Johnson’s mansion on Portland Place.)
+Two sons, Mike and Jack, and two daughters Vera [Whelan] and Mary [Barry] emigrated to Chicago, with the help of Aunt Nora Hession, James' sister (see above).

 Mary died at 85, on 7 April 1981.